fantastic-creatures/Dahu/index.md

 layout: default
 ---

-# In a Nutshell

-Dahu provides an alternative to targeted advertising to companies that would like to participate in the online ads infrastructure without compromising the privacy of users.

-# In Detail

-## The Online Advertising Ecosystem
+# The Online Advertising Ecosystem

 There are three actors involved in the online advertising ecosystem:
 1. Advertisers who create ads and bid for space at the publishers' websites,